telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 Fired when the user is about to filter the DataSource via the filter UI.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.

+Introduced in the Kendo UI 2016 R3 (2016.3.914) release.

 #### Event Data